plaination Xplaining Tomorrow Today

 1. Start with every character as its own token.

-2. Find the most frequent pair of adjacent characters in your training data (like “th,” “ing,” or “er”).
+2. Find the pair that shows up most often (like “th,” “ing,” or “er”).

 Tokens Are Just Numbers (and That’s Fine)